-- When designing and testing a large project over a period, it is a good idea to save and close the project periodically (to release memory resources).
+- When designing and testing a large instance over a period, it is a good idea to save and close the instance periodically (to release memory resources).

-Modern software such as TimeXtender may communicate with remote machines and cloud resources for meta-data access, API calls, data movement between user configured databases, project deployment from Development environment to Test (or Production).
+Modern software such as TimeXtender may communicate with remote machines and cloud resources for meta-data access, API calls, data movement between user configured databases, instance deployment from Development environment to Test (or Production).

 - Review ports and communications between servers and machines involved